K-Tech-Ltd/Wi-Fi_Password_Restore_and_Backup/README.md

 To Back up passwords just double-click or open the Backup file To Restore just double-click or open the restore file
+# Note
+This only works if you save the passwords on your system